Hair Loss Treatments for Children at Simone Thomas Hair Loss Clinic in Bournemouth

 Other causes of hair loss in children and teens include bacterial infections and cancer hair loss.

-Hair Loss Treatments for Children at Simone Thomas Clinics
+Hair Loss Treatments for Children at Simone Thomas Clinic

-Book a Hair Loss Consultation at Simone Thomas Trichology Clinics in Bournemouth & Sandbanks
+Book a Hair Loss Consultation at Simone Thomas Trichology Clinic in Bournemouth

-Our highly qualified and experienced teams can help with the diagnosis and treatment of your child's hair loss.
-Call Simone Thomas Trichology Clinics on the numbers at the bottom of the page alternatively you can request a consultation by completing the form below.
+Our highly qualified and experienced team can help with the diagnosis and treatment of your child's hair loss.
+Call Simone Thomas Trichology Clinic on the number at the bottom of the page, or alternatively you can request a consultation by completing the form below.

 Abby’s Hair Loss Story